 Turnover tax [Dutch: omzetbelasting] returns can be filed either monthly, quarterly or annually.
 This relates to the value added tax (VAT) [Dutch: belasting over de toegevoegde waarde (BTW)] charged on most goods and services.
 Even foreign businesses without registered offices in the Netherlands may be liable for turnover tax if they supply goods or provide services in the Netherlands.

-Your business will be automatically registered with the Dutch Tax and Customs Administration [Dutch: Belastingdienst] when you list it in the Business Register [Dutch: Handelsregister] at the Dutch Chamber of Commerce (Kamer van Koophandel, KvK).
+Your business will be automatically registered with the Dutch Tax and Customs Administration [Dutch: Belastingdienst] when you list it in the Business Register [Dutch: Handelsregister] at the Netherlands Chamber of Commerce (Kamer van Koophandel, KvK).
 It's a mandatory requirement to register your company if it has any form of permanent establishment in the Netherlands.

-If you represent a foreign company that is not listed in the Trade Register, i.e. no permanent establishment, and you perform services on its behalf in the Netherlands, you'll have to register with the Belastingdienst yourself.
+If you represent a foreign company that is not listed in the Business Register, i.e. no permanent establishment, and you perform services on its behalf in the Netherlands, you'll have to register with the Belastingdienst yourself.
 You'll find 'Foreign Business Aid' registration forms on the Belastingdienst website.

 In the section Subsidies and (tax) facilities you can find information about allowances, exemptions from premium payments or premium discounts, tax rebates and deductible items.

 Most common taxes

 Below we've listed the most common taxes you'll have to deal with in the Netherlands:

 Turnover Tax / Value Added Tax (VAT)

 Value added tax (VAT) [Dutch: BTW] is a form of turnover tax [Dutch: omzetbelasting] that you add to most – but not all – goods and services your business sells in the Netherlands (0%, 6% or 21%).
 You can usually reclaim the VAT that your business pays on the goods and services it purchases.